robertmuth/Cwerg/README.md

 * [A32 Backend](CodeGenA32/) (code generator emitting ARM32 instructions)
 * [A64 Backend](CodeGenA64/) (code generator emitting ARM64 instructions)
 * [C Backend](CodeGenC/) (code generator emitting C code)

-It is primarily aimed at AOT compilation but JITing will also be supported.

 Most components are implemented twice (see [rationale](Docs/why_python.md)):
 1. spec/reference implementation: Python 3.7